darugnaa/firefly-mqtt/README.md

 * Persist settings into user and os specific folders (/home/user/.firefly on linux/osx and %APPDATA% on windows)

 ## Libraries
 A complete list of libraries used in this project can be found [in the pom.xml](https://github.com/darugnaa/firefly-mqtt/blob/master/firefly/pom.xml#L31).
-I have copied classes from [Eclipse Kura source code](https://github.com/eclipse/kura) required to decode Kura payloads.
+I included in my sources the classes from [Eclipse Kura source code](https://github.com/eclipse/kura) required to decode Kura payloads.